DaveBenham/VenomModules/README.md

 Average shaping is best for maintaining 10V peak to peak output, as well as consistent unipolar output when applying Mix offset.

 ### DC (DC block) button
-This color coded button controls whether a 2 Hz high pass filter is applied to remove DC offset from all outputs
+This color coded button controls whether a high pass filter is applied to remove DC offset from all outputs
 - **Off** (dark gray - default)
 - **On** (yellow)